Dodge Custom 880: Discontinuation

 Dodge discontinued the Custom 880 nameplate at the end of the 1965 model year in the United States.
-In an effort to move its top full-size series upscale for 1966, the division adopted the Monaco name for all of the former Custom 880 models, with the exception of the six-window sedan, which was discontinued.
-The original Monaco hardtop added the 500 label for 1966, and was still promoted as a competitor to the Pontiac Grand Prix.
+To move its top full-size series upscale for 1966, the division adopted the Monaco name for all of the former Custom 880 models, except for the six-window sedan, which was discontinued.
+The original Monaco hardtop added the 500 label for 1966 and marketed as a competitor to the Pontiac Grand Prix.

 Production figures

 Combined Dodge 880 and Custom 880 annual production figures rounded to the nearest 100: